mgregoire254/mgregoire254.github.io/_tabs/Resume.md

 * Tested and developed workflow processes for printing business.
 * Managed technical and production operations.
 * Worked with clients to create promotional product and marketing business solutions.
+*Researched and implemented solutions for online ordering, inventory management as well as order management.

 ### Freelance Business Systems Analyst, Massachusetts
 *2014-2018*
 * Analyzed business processes and developed technical solutions for them.
 * Maintained business networks and machines.
+*Worked to increase employee productivity by removing technical barriers